mahishasivakumar/MODULE1/Ex5.md

 ## Result:
 Thus, the C++ program using a friend function successfully finds the minimum integer value among members of two different classes.
-Thus, the C++ program using a friend function is executed successfully to find the minimum integer value among members of two different classes.